repengine/pulse/docs/sprint0_module_analysis/simulation_engine_rule_mutation_engine.md

 ## 7. Coupling Points

 - **`core.path_registry`:** Tightly coupled for resolving the `RULE_MUTATION_LOG` path.
-- **`memory.rule_cluster_engine`:** Directly calls `score_rule_volatility` to guide mutation candidate selection.
+- **`analytics.rule_cluster_engine`:** Directly calls `score_rule_volatility` to guide mutation candidate selection.
 This creates a dependency on the specific scoring logic of that module.
-- **`simulation_engine.rules.rule_registry.RuleRegistry`:** Heavily coupled for loading and accessing all rules.
+- **`engine.rules.rule_registry.RuleRegistry`:** Heavily coupled for loading and accessing all rules.
 The mutation engine directly modifies rule dictionaries obtained from this registry (in memory).
 - **`core.pulse_learning_log`:** Coupled for logging learning events related to mutations.
 - **File I/O for `RULE_MUTATION_LOG`:** Direct file writing operations for logging.